manitua/dotfiles/install_arch.md

 $ sudo sbctl list-files
 ```

-Reboot to BIOS and enable secure boot and boot into OS after the change
+Reboot to BIOS and enable secure boot also set BIOS setup password to prevent
+BIOS changes, as without it our secure boot setup will be for nothing, and boot
+into OS after the change

 Verify that Installed is OK (sbctl is installed), Owner GUID exists and Setup Mode is disabled
 and Secure Boot enabled